 New York, New York

-Mary Beth Hogan is Co-Chair of the Litigation Department.
-She has a broad-gauged litigation and investigations practice that focuses on sensitive investigations for educational institutions, corporations and other organizations, including board-directed independent investigations of sexual abuse or harassment.
-Ms. Hogan’s work in this area also includes advising boards of corporations, educational institutions, and nonprofits on #MeToo-related governance issues.
+Co-Chair of the Litigation Department, Mary Beth Hogan has a broad-gauged litigation and investigations practice that focuses on sensitive investigations for educational institutions, corporations and other organizations, including board-directed independent investigations of sexual abuse or harassment.
+Ms. Hogan’s work in this area also includes advising boards of corporations, educational institutions and nonprofits on #MeToo-related governance issues.

-Ms. Hogan was recognized as a leading lawyer and as one of the “Top 250 Women in Litigation” by Benchmark Litigation in 2017 and 2018, which quoted one client as saying “Mary Beth has been efficient, responsive, proactive and expert in her work with us.
+Ms. Hogan is recognized as a leading lawyer and as one of the “Top 250 Women in Litigation” by Benchmark Litigation, which quotes one client as saying “Mary Beth has been efficient, responsive, proactive and expert in her work with us.
 She is conscious of our budget limitations and [is] very respectful.”
-She was also named in Crain’s inaugural list of “Leading Women Lawyers in New York City”, which recognizes “trailblazers who found multiple paths to excellence.”
+She was also named in Crain’s inaugural list of “Leading Women Lawyers in New York City,” which recognizes “trailblazers who found multiple paths to excellence.”

-Ms. Hogan is ranked as a leading lawyer in Chambers USA, where she has been praised for her “top-notch skills in drafting and analysis,” and where clients have described her as “focused, practical and cooperative.
-She has a great understanding of our business needs and can cut straight to the issues.”
-Ms. Hogan has also been recommended for Labor and Employment Litigation, Financial Services (Litigation) and International Litigation by The Legal 500 US which has described her as “intellectual, thorough and knowledgeable.”
+Ms. Hogan is ranked as a leading lawyer in Chambers USA (2021), where she has been praised for her “top-notch skills in drafting and analysis,” and where clients describe her as “a fantastic and very deft lawyer who has handled a number of very high-profile investigations.”
+Ms. Hogan is also recommended for Corporate Investigations, Financial Services (Litigation) and International Litigation by The Legal 500 US (2021), which has described her as “intellectual, thorough and knowledgeable.”